aerospike-community/eclipse-tools/README.md

 # Installation
-The update site for the this plugin is located at: https://github.com/aerospike/eclipse-tools/raw/master/aerospike-site
+The update site for the this toolkit can be found here: https://github.com/aerospike/eclipse-tools/raw/master/aerospike-site

+Eclipse Java EE IDE for Web Developers:

+* Click on Help >> Install New Software...
+* In 'Work with' enter:  https://github.com/aerospike/eclipse-tools/raw/master/aerospike-site
+* In the checkbox below, check Aerospike
+* Click Next and complete installation process - this requires you to restart Eclipse

+Eclipse Workbench Developers:

-Follow these instructions to [Add Update Site](http://help.eclipse.org/kepler/index.jsp?topic=/org.eclipse.platform.doc.user/tasks/tasks-127.htm) to you Eclipse environment.
+Follow these instructions to [Add Update Site](http://help.eclipse.org/kepler/index.jsp?topic=/org.eclipse.platform.doc.user/tasks/tasks-127.htm) to your  environment.

 # New Aerospike Project wizard